nushell-prophet/numd/README.md

-  --save-ansi - save ansi formatted version --no-backup - overwrite the existing `.md` file without backup --no-save - do not save changes to the `.md` file --no-info - do not output stats of changes in `.md` file --intermid-script <Filepath> - optional a path for an intermediate script (useful for debugging purposes) --no-fail-on-error - skip errors (and don't update markdown in case of errors anyway) --prepend-intermid <String> - prepend text (code) into the intermid script, useful for customizing nushell output settings
+  --save-ansi - save ansi formatted version --no-backup - overwrite the existing `.md` file without backup --no-save - do not save changes to the `.md` file --no-info - do not output stats of changes --intermid-script <Filepath> - optional a path for an intermediate script (useful for debugging purposes) --no-fail-on-error - skip errors (and don't update markdown in case of errors anyway) --prepend-intermid <String> - prepend text (code) into the intermid script, useful for customizing nushell output settings